 for $\varrho_1,\varrho_2\in L^1(\Omega)$ such that $\varrho_1,\varrho_2\geqslant C\delta>0.$ Thus, the integral equation \eqref{XT1}$_2$ can be rephrased as

 where

-Thus, the integral equation \eqref{XT1}$_2$ can be rewritten as a system of ordinary differential equations.
-This in turn fulfills the Carath\'{e}odory conditions and is therefore solvable locally in time, i.e. on a small time interval $[0,T^*)$ for some $T^*<T.$ To ensure solvability for large times at least for this finite dimensional problem we have to establish a first a priori estimate.
+Therefore, the integral equation $\eqref{XT1}_2$ can be rewritten as a system of ordinary differential equations.
+This system in turn fulfills the Carath\'{e}odory conditions and is therefore solvable locally in time, i.e., on a small time interval $[0,T^*)$ for some $T^*<T.$ To ensure solvability for large times, at least for this finite-dimensional problem, we need to establish a first a priori estimate.